jackiedeieso/collaging/README.md

 * save-image file-name: Saves the project as a ppm file with the given file-name.
 This method also applies all filters to their layers.

 * quit: ends the program and quits out.

+# Citations
+* The picture is a personal picture of my dog!
+No citations needed.